Wittline/uber-expenses-tracking/docs/README.md

 The aim of this section is to create a Redshift cluster on AWS and keep it available for use by the airflow DAG.
 In addition to preparing the infrastructure, the file ***AWS-IAC-IAM-EC2-S3-Redshift.ipynb*** will help you to have an alternative staging zone in S3 as well.

-Below we list the different steps the things carried out in this file:
+Below we list the different steps and the things carried out in this file:

 - First, Install <a href="https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/">git-bash for windows</a>.
 - Second, create a new User in AWS with *AdministratorAccess** and get your security credentials